Click on the questions below to get your answer.

 What is a continuing student/returner?

 Any student that is currently studying at the University of Roehampton and has been previously registered on our system.
+This includes students doing a foundation year.

 Can I apply for accommodation if Roehampton is my insurance choice?